stephbuon/hansard-speakers/README.md

 After generating permutations, office term and office position data is loaded, where office term includes (enter), and office data includes (enter).
 MP's corresponding IDs are maped to office terms and office positions that have start and end dates.
 If the start date is missing a day or month, the start date will be assigned the first day of the year.
 If the end date is missing a day or month, it will be assigned the last date of the year.

 At this point, the Hansard data is imported and chunked for parallel processing.
-Common OCR errors (enter).

-(regexs).

-handle regexes we put in the pre-corrections section (Mr., the,  enter)

-All symbols except hyphens are discarded.
+Common OCR errors like (enter), are fixed w/ regexes and mispellings csv.
+All symbols, except hyphens, are discarded.

-look through misspellings csv and apply those

-regexes in post corrections

-pre if you want to consider the speaker column w symbols included (such as if i want to edit parantheses text) post if you do not want symbols
+Apply a custom set of Levenshtein Distance rules where each is an edit

+office titles
+distance of 4

+found it more reliable than Jaro distance funky results controlled setting restrict

+For efficency
-go thru each row of the chunk of data - has it already been done? (tuple of the speaker name and speechdate) (is it in th case) same speaker might be speaking multiple times in same day
+has the tuple ofthe speaker name and speechdate already been processed (as the same speaker might be speaking multiple times in a day_

 if not in the cast then we check to see if its in the inferences table (gladstone example) debate ID to MP ID